-Be certain you talk to the lawyer, himself, since they cannot give legal advice.
+Be certain you talk to the lawyer, not their paralegal or law clerk, since they cannot give legal advice.

 Understand the differences between Chapter 7 bankruptcy and Chapter 13 bankruptcy.
 Take the time to learn about them extensively, and look at the advantages and disadvantages of each.If you don’t understand the information you researched, talk to your attorney before making that serious decision.

 Don’t file bankruptcy if you get is bigger than your debts.
 Bankruptcy may appear like the easier way to avoid paying your old bills, but your credit report will show the scar for the next ten years.

 Look into all the alternatives to bankruptcy before filing.
 Loan modification plans can help if you get out of foreclosure.The lender wants their money, so they may be willing to forgive some fees, and in some cases will allow you to pay the loan over a longer period of time.
 When all is said and done, creditors want their money, and they are willing to make concessions to get it and prevent the debtor from declaring bankruptcy.

 Gain an understanding of personal bankruptcy law before you file.
 There are a lot of pitfalls in the personal bankruptcy laws that could cause you upsets.
 Some mistakes can even lead to your case dismissed.Do the proper research as possible about bankruptcy before taking the next step.
 This can save you a lot of time and make the long run.

 Consider your options available before filing for personal bankruptcy.
 Credit counseling is an important option for you should consider.
 There are various non-profit companies that could help you.
 They will work with your creditors to get your payments lowered and interest lowered as wll.
 You make payments to them and they pay your creditors through them.

 This will be viewed as fraud, and even after bankruptcy you can be forced to pay all of that money back to the credit card company.